garrison0/philterms/posts/mental-content.md

   - format
   - mental-representation
 ---
 *Content* comes from the Latin word "contentus" meaning "contained."
 A **mental content** is a *content* of a mental state; mental states contain mental contents.
 Your mental state is your state of mind.
-Your mental state may be characterized as:
+Your mental state may be:

 * a belief
 * a desire